 22% of consumers are interested in craft beers that are produced either locally or from their own state.
 A common strategy for craft brewers is to identify their location in their branding.
 Great Lakes Brewing in Cleveland, OH named themselves after the region in which they are located and name their beers after local events and icons (Lake Erie Monster, Burning River Pale Ale, etc.) Incorporating local elements creates a sense of pride among consumers in the brewery’s community.

 The label on a craft beer bottle or can is far more than just an attractive logo on a piece of paper—it serves as a brand identifier, tells the story of the beer inside the bottle or can and, at times, is the only thing that influences consumer purchasing decisions.
-Learn more at centurylabel.com/craft-beer.
+Learn more at centurylabel.com/craft-beer-labels.